Factor copula models for non-Gaussian longitudinal data: Applications

 where $\epsilon_{ij} \sim N(0,1)$.
 Note that, unlike the D-vine copula approach in \citet{killiches2018ad}, the subjects with recorded measurements only once, still contributes to the density of the factor copula models.
 We consider the same parsimonious parameterization for the $1$-factor and $2$-factor copula models described in Section \ref{sec6}.
 We fit our models to each longitudinal responses assuming homogeneous dependence structure for all individuals, $i = 1,\dots,312$, over time.
 We also compare the fittings with respect to the corresponding random effect models as well.

 Table \ref{tab:pbc910fit1} and \ref{tab:pbc910fit2} presents the marginal parameter estimates and the dependence parameter estimates of the PBC$910$ data under different factor copula models, respectively.
 The estimates of $\beta_1$ for all the models are away from zero, which implies male subjects had higher progress in that liver disease than the female subjects.
 Both $1$-factor and $2$-factor copula models with Student-$t$ bivariate linking copulas outperformed the models with Gaussian bivariate linking copulas.
 Moreover, $2$-factor copula models provide with better fits than $1$-factor copula models with same bivariate linking copulas, which suggests one latent variable is not sufficient to describe the underlying dependence structure.
 The integer valued degrees of freedom parameter is obtained by the maximum value of the log-likelihood over the range of $\{3,\dots,30\}$.
 This indicates there are more probabilities in joint lower (or upper) tails of the bivariate pairs of each outcomes with the corresponding latent variables.
 The estimates of the copula parameters shows for each markers, there are strong correlations between the observed responses and the latent variables.
 Therefore, sticking with the elliptical copulas we can compare the dependence between the repeated measurements from the normal factor (\citet{krupskii2013factor}) and normal ogive (\citet{nikoloulopoulos2015factor}) models, which implies positive association between the repeated measurements of each markers.
-In Table \ref{tab:pbc910fit3} and \ref{tab:pbc910fit4} we provide the parameter estimates with random intercepts (RI) and slope models (RIS) respectively.
+In Table \ref{tab:pbc910fit3} we provide the parameter estimates with random intercept models.
 The estimates of the regression coefficients are comparable except the intercept terms.
 For the serum albumin marker factor copula models outperforms the random effect models, but for the hepatom marker random effect models outperforms the factor copula models in terms of the selection criteria.
 For the serum albumin marker in terms of BIC, random effect models indicate better fits, but not in terms of AIC.
-Based on the estimate of $V[b_1]$ for all the markers, it is seen that random slope structure is not really necessary for this data set.
-For the PAQUID data set we consider the fixed covariates as sex ($1 =$ male, $0 =$ female), dem ($1 =$ diagnosed positive of dementia), cep (educational level, $1 =$ graduated from primary school, $0 =$ otherwise) and age at follow up visits.
-Following \citet{proust2013analysis}, we consider the time covariate as the age minus $65$ years per $10$ years ($t = \frac{\text{age} - 65}{10}$).
-The MMSE test is skewed to left, hence we apply the $\log$ transformation and consider the marginals to be normal.
-For the BVRT test, we don't make any transformation and consider normal marginals as well.
-For the purpose of fitting, we re-scale the score of physical dependency (ordinal response) from $\{0,\dots,3\}$ to $\{1,\dots,4\}$.
-Here also for the two continuous responses we consider GLM model of the form -
+We tried to fit these markers with random intercept and slope models as well but the likelihood did not converge for all the cases.
+In Figure \ref{fig:resid.pbc1} we provide the residual plots on uniform scale for each markers corresponding to their best fitting model.
+For the binary marker, since it is least informative no conclusion can be drawn from the residuals.